Unitary anchored planar algebras: Preliminaries

-is a $\dagger$-functor (where $\Fun^\dag(\cA^{\op}\to \Hilb)$ denotes the dagger category of dagger functors $\cA^{\op}\to \Hilb$).
-We refer to the above two facts collectively as the \emph{unitary Yoneda lemma}.
-It was observed in \cite[Rem.~3.6.1 and Footnote (12)]{1810.06076} and used implicitly in \cite{MR3687214,MR3948170,MR4079745}.
-Note that the essential image of \eqref{eq: Y Functor} is the same as its unitary essential image (using polar decomposition in $\Fun^\dag(\cA^{\op}\to \Hilb)$).
-So a dagger functor $\cA^{\op} \to \Hilb$ is representable if and only if it is unitarily representable.
-Given a functor $F\in \Fun^\dag(\cA^{\rm op}\to \Hilb)$ in the essential image of \eqref{eq: Y Functor}, a representing object is given by
+The above facts were first observed in \cite[Rem.~3.61 and footnote]{MR4598730}, and we shall refer to them collectively as the \emph{unitary Yoneda lemma}.
+Note that the essential image of \eqref{eq: Y Functor} is the same as its unitary essential image (using polar decomposition in $\Fun^\dag(\cA^{\op}\to \Hilb)$), so a $\dagger$-functor $\cA^{\op} \to \Hilb$ is unitarily representable if and only if the underlying functor is representable.
+Given a $\dagger$-functor $F\in \Fun^\dag(\cA^{\rm op}\to \Hilb)$ in the essential image of \eqref{eq: Y Functor}, a representing object is given by